mennovogel/zoom-compose/README.md

 # Zoom Compose

 Zoom Compose is an Android library to zoom in Composables using pinch and double-tap gestures.
+It supports both zooming inside lists as zooming on a separate screen.

 ![](https://github.com/mennovogel/zoom-compose/raw/main/preview.gif)